011

 002

-The work 'Background' consists of 27 manual reproductions based on a found advertising photograph.
+The work 'Backgrounds' consists of 27 manual reproductions based on a found advertising photograph.
 The advertised object is omitted in favour of the background.
 Over 27 days, 27 variations of the same motif were created in the studio through the repeated attempt to establish a relationship of similarity between the photographic template and the painted image.
 The imprecision of the painterly process results in a multitude of images that are similar but never exactly alike.

 A water colour painting on paper of a grove of eucalyptus trees, with a group in the foreground and one in the back and light falling through the leafy canopy from the upper right corner